viniciusgerevini/godot-aseprite-wizard/README.md

 ## Contact

 Thanks for the constant feedback and suggestions.
-If you are facing problems with the plugin or have suggestions/questions, please open an issue in this repo or send me a message via [Twitter](https://twitter.com/vini_gerevini) or e-mail.
+If you are facing problems with the plugin or have suggestions/questions, please open an issue in this repo.

 If you like game dev related content and want to support me, consider subscribing to my [Youtube channel](http://youtube.com/c/ThisIsVini).

+heck my [website](https://thisisvini.com) for more contact options.